 When you leave your eye doctor's office and look at your prescription, it may seem like an unintelligible series of numbers and abbreviations.
-That code lets your eyeglass manufacturer know not only if you're nearsighted or farsighted, but also if you have an astigmatism or presbyopia.
+Luckily, what may seem like a complex code is easy to crack.
+The specific combinations of letters and numbers let your eyeglass manufacturer know not only if you're nearsighted or farsighted, but also if you have astigmatism or presbyopia.

-When you look at a standard prescription, the first word you'll see is "Distance."
+Distance: This is the first word you will see on the card.
 This term refers to what power of lens you will need to see distant objects clearly.
 Your ophthalmologist or optometrist determines this power by trying different lenses while you read an eye chart in the exam.
 The strength of lens correction you need may be different for each eye.

-Moving from left to right on the prescription pad, after "Distance" you see the letters OD and OS.
-These stand for right eye ("oculus dexter") and left eye ("oculus sinister") in Latin.
+OD vs OS: These stand for right eye ("oculus dexter") and left eye ("oculus sinister") in Latin.
 You may just see RE for right eye and LE for left eye, as some doctors have moved away from the traditional Latin prescription terms.
-If you see OU, it stands for "oculus uterque," meaning both eyes measured the same.
+If you see OU, it stands for "oculus uterque," meaning both eyes are measured the same.

+Cylinder (CYL): This is used to denote the lens power you’ll need to correct astigmatism.
 If the cylinder field is blank, you don't have astigmatism, or you only have a very mild one that doesn't need correcting.
-Again, a minus sign (-) corresponds to a nearsighted astigmatism, and plus sign (+) corresponds to a farsighted astigmatism.
+Again, a minus sign (-) corresponds to nearsighted astigmatism, and plus sign (+) corresponds to farsighted astigmatism.

-Information about the "Axis," or "X," is in the adjacent field on your prescription.
-The axis is a number between 1-180 indicating the meridian of the eye.
-If you imagine your eye as a circle and draw a horizontal line to halve that circle, the meridian is one half.
+AXIS: The axis is a number between 1-180 indicating the meridian of the eye.
+If you imagine your eye as a circle and draw a horizontal line to halve that circle, the meridian is one-half.
 If you think back to high school geometry, you'll remember that "90" is the vertical line drawn straight up and down (the vertical meridian), while "180" is the horizontal line (the horizontal meridian).

 If your prescription indicates that you need a cylindrical lens power (for astigmatism), then you'll also have an axis power.
 The axis number tells the eyeglass manufacturer where on your lens the astigmatism correction should be located.